amin-nejat/homepage/content/authors/admin/_index.md

 - Visitors
 ---

 I am a graduate student of theoretical neuroscience at Columbia University.
 My research interests are quite broad, but I am mostly interested in modeling real-world physical data using tools and techniques from optimization, probabilistic modeling, machine learning, and dynamical systems.
 Apart from my academic life, I'm very much into sports and dancing.
 I play soccer and basketball very often and I sometimes swim, bike and run.
-I'm currently learning ballroom and latin dance and I'm part of a persian dance group called GISU.
+I'm currently learning ballroom and latin dance and I'm part of a Persian dance group called GISU.